getdokan/dokan/docs/tdd/factories.md

 **Option 1:**

-There is a protected method to create a multi-vendor order in the simplest way.
-Our test classes should inherit from [DokanTestCase](./../../tests/php/src/DokanTestCase.php#L270) to access this method.
+To create a multi-vendor or single vendor order in the simplest way, you can use the protected methods provided.
+Your test classes should inherit from [DokanTestCase](./../../tests/php/src/DokanTestCase.php#L270) to access these methods: `create_multi_vendor_order` and `create_single_vendor_order`.

+#### Example Usage

 ```php
 use WeDevs\Dokan\Test\DokanTestCase;